Maranacook Community High School and Lewiston High School

 MDI High School and Bronx Academy of Letters

-Students from Mount Desert Island High School and the Bronx Academy of Letters are in the first year of an anticipated four-year collaboration.
+Students from Mount Desert Island High School and the Bronx Academy of Letters are in the third year of a four-year collaboration.
 After the previous strong partnership between these two schools reached its final year in 2015, the groups decided to begin with a new cohort of students for another four-year relationship.
-This year, youth from the Bronx will travel to MDI and be hosted by their partners in Maine as they confront stereotypes and differences.
-This exchange will generally focus on identity, race, urban vs. rural environments, and a connection with local law enforcement to create dialogue and perspective surrounding the recent events and media involving racial discrimination and use of force.
-Participants will confront these issues and learn new perspectives on stereotypes and experiences they have had with law enforcement.
+During the first year, youth from the Bronx traveled to MDI and were hosted by their partners in Maine as they confronted stereotypes and differences.
+Last year the MDI students traveled to the Bronx and were hosted by their Bronx Academy of Letters partners as they worked on what it means to be an engaged citizen and become a social justice activist.
+This year Bronx students will again travel to MDI High School as both groups gain a better understanding of systemic racism and how to address it.